 The use of leucocyte depleted blood products became standard practice in blood transfusion in response to the possible risk of variant Creutzfeldt-Jakob disease (v-CJD) transmission.
 However leucodepletion also has many other benefits such as a reduction in febrile transfusion reactions and a reduction in the risk of cytomegalovirus (CMV) transmission.
 As such the majority of countries now routinely perform leucodepletion on all donated blood products to ensure a minimal number of residual leucocytes remain.

 This programme issues six stabilised samples per trial, consisting of three whole blood and three platelet samples.
 Samples can be analysed by flow cytometry, or by the Nageotte manual method.

 Laboratories are requested to report the absolute numbers of leucocytes in each sample expressed in cells per microlitre.

-This programme issues samples a minimum of 7 times per annum and a maximum of 9 for participating centres.
+This programme issues samples 6 times per annum for participating centres.

 No activities in relation to this EQA exercise were subcontracted.

 To register for this programme, please click here.